-The statistics released by the WHO tell us that of the millions of cases relating to fatal cardiac arrest occurring outside hospitals, more than a third would be manageable: the timely arrival of an ambulance, the use of a defibrillator and a lot, a lot of speed (6 minutes is the window of time needed to save the patient).
-Many cities around the world lack the ability to act in time and lack the necessary organization.
-This translates into genocide: hundreds of thousands are killed every year.
+The statistics released by the WHO tell us that of the millions of cases of fatal cardiac arrest occurring outside of hospital facilities, more than a third could be tackled: the timely arrival of an ambulance, the use of a defibrillator and lots and lots of speed (6 minutes is the window of time needed to save the patient).
+Many cities around the world do not have the capacity to act in time and lack the necessary organization.
+This translates into genocide: hundreds of thousands of deaths every year.

 [highlight] How to deal with this situation? [/ highlight] Standard reaction: invest a lot of money in a better fleet of ambulances and emergency vehicles, development of a widespread network of call centers and so on.
-Stefan Riegebauer, Austrian researcher, thinks differently: for him the winning idea would be to build a rescue network made up of aerial drones capable of bringing help (and life-saving equipment) faster to the scene.
+Stefan Riegebauer, Austrian researcher, thinks differently: for him the winning idea would be to build a rescue network made up of aerial drones capable of bringing help (and life-saving equipment) to the scene more quickly.

 Already.
 Why?